#VH1CouplesRetreat: Ray J Suspects Princess Sent Sexy Lingerie Selfies To A Side Dude & Admits To CREEPIN’ While Separated — “I Entertained A Couple B*tches”

 Ray J shared with viewers that he was caught creepin’ recently but says he didn’t go too far.

-On the flip side, Ray feels like all of his creepin’ may have caught up to him because not he suspects that Princess might be sending someone sexy photos behind his back.
+On the flip side, Ray feels like all of his creepin’ may have caught up to him because now he suspects that Princess might be sending someone sexy photos behind his back.
 The singer and actor asked his wife straight up about a piece of lingerie he saw poking out of her purse that he says she never wore for him.

 “I saw lingerie in your purse” Ray told Princess who seemed confused.
 “I have lingerie in my purse, in my drawers…” she said, very matter of factly.